mageni/.github/profile/README.md

 #### Before sending any notifications

 **Please be aware that, according to the law, "a copyright holder must consider the existence of fair use before sending a takedown notification under § 512(c)."** Lenz v.
 Universal Music Corp., 815 F.3d 1145, 1151 (9th Cir.
 2016).
-On GitHub you will find that Mageni is using only software covered by free software licenses which grant "fair use" rights and Mageni is exercising its fair use rights as authorized by 17 U.S.C. § 107
+On GitHub you will find that Mageni is using only software covered by free software licenses which grant "fair use" rights.

 > Do I have “fair use” rights in using the source code of a GPL-covered program?
 > **Yes, you do.
 “Fair use” is use that is allowed without any special permission.
 Since you don't need the developers' permission for such use, you can do